Skip to main content

 Over more than 5 years in production, these decisions enabled:

-• A shared platform used by multiple enterprise operators
+• A shared platform used by 11 enterprise operators

 • Safe rollout of new features without breaking existing tenants